 I am an outspoken critic of multiculturalism, coming from a left-wing political perspective.

 My PhD thesis, published in 2009, asked why people vote for right-wing populist parties.
-Most claimed it was an attack on the political elite.
-My initial conclusion was that they were racists.
-But then I began looking at the populists’ most energetic critics - the multiculturalists - and it changed my mind.
+My initial conclusion was racism, frankly.
+Then I realized it was mostly about an attack against the political elite.
+I began looking at the populists’ most energetic critics - the multiculturalists - and it changed my mind.

 Today I believe multiculturalism is naïve and dangerously misguided, and that its rhetoric, while aimed at defeating right-wing populism, is only fueling it.

 I teach and conduct research at a Swedish university and am engaged in public debate in Sweden focusing on free-speech issues, populism and diversity.

 I have a number of publications underway, a book called Masochist Nationalism – Multicultural Self-hatred and the Infatuation with the Exotic, and an article for the Journal of Criminology, Crime and Background in Sweden – Trends and Conclusions.